cairo-book/cairo-book/src/ch05-03-method-syntax.md

 Structs let you create custom types that are meaningful for your domain.
 By using structs, you can keep related pieces of data together and name each piece to make your code clear.
-In `trait` and `impl` blocks, you can define methods, which are functions associated with a type, allowing you to specify the behavior that instances of your type have.
+In `trait` and `impl` blocks, you can define functions associated with a type.
+These either can be methods specifying the behavior of instances of your type or functions manipulating it, not related to a specific instance your Type.

 But structs aren’t the only way you can create custom types: let’s turn to Cairo’s enum feature to add another tool to your toolbox.